dimagi/commcare-cloud/hosting_docs/source/installation/migration/1-migrating-project.rst

 Transfer a Project From a Multi-tenant to Standalone Environment
 ================================================================

-This document describes the process of migrating a project from Dimagi's cloud environment to a new, single-project environment.
+This document describes the process of migrating an individual project from Dimagi's cloud environment (or any other environment) to a new environment.
+If you are looking to migrate the entire environment to the new environment please see :doc:`/installation/migration/2-migrating-instance`.

-This process requires assistance from Dimagi, as some steps require administrative access to the old environment.
-To initiate, reach out to Dimagi or file a support request.
+This process requires assistance from Dimagi if migrating from www.commcarehq.org, as some steps require administrative access to the old environment.
+To do that, reach out to Dimagi or file a support request.

+There are two components to migrate an individual project.

+1. Migrating the project specific data to the new environment.
+This is done using export and import data functionalities in CommCareHQ.
+2. Switching the mobile devices with CommCare apps to use the new environment.
+This is done using a interim proxy URL for mobile devices.

+Note that during the export/import data phase the access to the project has to be disabled for mobile and web users, which might take considerable amount of time.
+This should be planned and communicated in advance for a smooth switchover to the new environment.

 1. Switch mobile devices to a proxy URL
 ---------------------------------------